tus/tus-resumable-upload-protocol/protocol.md

 value of `0` MUST be used for `Upload-Offset` and `Content-Length` where no headers of the same name are sent with the request.

-Servers receiving a `HEAD` or `PATCH` request with a missing or invalid `Upload-Challenge` value MUST respond with a `404 Not Found` status.
+Servers MUST respond with a `404 Not Found` status to requests with a missing or invalid `Upload-Challenge` value if they relate to an upload resource for which an `Upload-Secret` was provided upon creation - including, but not limited to, `HEAD` and `PATCH` requests.

 For requests that reference multiple upload resources, the `Upload-Challenge` is computed by concatenating the `Upload-Challenge`s of the individual upload resources for the request in the